Emotion

 This page examines emotion as the system through which experience is felt, prioritized, and assigned significance.
 Emotions are not secondary reactions to thought, nor interruptions to reason.
 They function as organizing signals, indicating relevance, threat, attachment, loss, and care.
 The purpose of this section is to clarify how emotional processes shape what matters in experience before it is interpreted by the mind, claimed by identity, or integrated into meaning.

 Emotion is the system through which experience is felt, prioritized, and made psychologically significant.
-It is not an accessory to thought, nor a disruptive force that interferes with reason.
-Emotion functions as an organizing process that signals what matters, what demands attention, and what requires response before conscious interpretation fully forms.
+It is not an accessory to thought or a disruption of reason.
+It functions as an organizing process that signals what matters and what requires response before conscious interpretation fully forms.

 Without emotion, experience would be informational but inert.
 Emotion assigns weight.